mayaanne/foundations/week-1/my-reflections-week-1.md

 #My Reflections - Week one

 // this file is where you will keep your reflections for the week.
-Reflections count towards your foundation assessments
+Reflections count towards your foundation assessment.

 ## Time Management